DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ##### Which of the following happens in the protocol when user deposits assets?

-- [ ]  assets are bridged to other chain
+- [ ]  Assets are bridged to other chain
 - [x]  aTokens are minted
-- [x]  interest rates are updated
+- [x]  Interest rates are updated
 - [ ]  None of these